10 Best Figure Skates For under $200 (2023)

 Figure Skate Buyer's Guide

-Figure Skates vs. Recreational Ice Skates
+Figure Skates vs. Recreational Hybrid Ice Skates

 While searching for the best figure skates, you have to remember this important fact: All ice skates are not created equal.